 The simulations were performed on various computers.
 The tuning of the pressure gradient for the desired flow situation was performed on a Cray T3E at NSC in Linköping, using 32 processors.
 After the design of the pressure gradient, a simulation with 20 million modes was performed on an IBM SP2 at PDC, KTH in Stockholm, using 32 processors.
 The results presented here are mainly from a second simulation with 40 million modes performed at the National Aerospace Laboratory (NAL), Tokyo.
-The computer used at NAL was the Numerical Wind Tunnel (NWT), a parallel computer that consists of 166 vector processors from Fujitsu.
+The same (with some differences due to the different types of processors) code was used on all three computers, using MPI (Message-Passing Interface) for the communication between the processors.
+The numerical method and the simulation performed at NAL was presented at the Parallel CFD 2000 conference in Trondheim.